 What's an Omniglot?

 Our Stargazer Workshops are designed for children with little or no experience with the language.
-Each thematic, project-based workshop will introduce and reinforce basic skills (counting, alphabet, etc.) within a different context and with distinct vocabulary.
-We will read books, listen to music, play games, create art, and learn about different cultures and traditions.
-Children can try one 6-week workshop or take them all!
+Each thematic, project-based workshop introduces and reinforces basic skills (counting, alphabet, etc.) within a different context and with distinct vocabulary.
+We read books, listen to music, play games, create art, and learn about different cultures and traditions.
+Children can try one workshop or take them all!
+Click here for a list of classes.

 We also have a variety of classes for adults!
 Click here to learn more.